PhilipDeFraties/PhilipDeFraties/README.md

 [Crate](https://github.com/jakeheft/crate)
 * Node.js GraphQL API

+Before starting my position as a professional dev I contributed to an open-source application [HumanEssentials](https://staging.humanessentials.app/), owned by the non-profit [RubyForGood](https://rubyforgood.org/)...
+One of my [pull requests](https://github.com/rubyforgood/diaper/pull/2267)

 Feel free to poke around as I continue to evolve my portfolio and skillset.
 I am open to career opportunities and can be reached by email at philip.defraties@gmail.com or through my [LinkedIn profile](https://www.linkedin.com/feed/).